 - Connect with other subscribers and find more information at the UofL CSA Facebook Page.

-- The program helped support our local economy, promoted healthy eating, and reduced the environmental impact of transporting, processing, and packaging food from far away.
+- The program helps support our local economy, promotes healthy eating, and reduces the environmental impact of transporting, processing, and packaging food from far away.

 Past Sustainable Dining Initiatives

 Humanely-raised Meat & Eggs: We have sought to source meat from humane producers in the past.
 For instance, all of the beef served at the former Cardinal Burger Company (SAC 2nd level, 2013-15) was sourced from Marksbury Farm in Garrard County, KY whichprovides not only local, but pasture-raised, grass-fed beef with no artificial hormones or steroids.
 In 2014, UofL's former Dining Service provider, Sodexo made a commitment to only source cage-free shell eggs.
 In Feburary 2015, Sodexo released its Global Animal Welfare Policy, outlining a phased approach to sourcing poultry, beef and veal from suppliers and fostering improved animal well-being through its supply chain.
 Read more.
 See an infographic summarizing Sodexo's Animal Welfare Policy.

 - Zero-Waste Reusable To-Go Club: In 2015-16, UofL Dining piloted a new take-out service in truly sustainable style – without adding to the waste stream!!
 Ville Grill To-Go Club memberships could be purchased in person at The Ville Grill for just $10.
 Membership earned you a reusable container, unlimited washing of the container and compostable cutlery & napkins, should you need them.
 This program struggled to gain traction and we are exploring zero-waste take-out options for the future.